tfeb/tfeb-lisp-tools/README.md

 ### Notes
 `require-module` does quite a lot of processing of pathnames.
 It is all intended to be portable but it also turns out to explore some of the boundaries of what implementations support.
 As an example, SBCL can't currently deal with making partly-wild logical pathnames, so in SBCL you often need to provide stringy logical pathnames in configurations.

+All of the functions accept strings or symbols as module names: they'll complain about anything else rather than blindly calling `string`.

 ## Installing modules automagically: `install-providers`
 I now use makefiles to install my personal CL modules and systems, and either ASDF or the LispWorks system definition tool to build them once installed[^6].
 Previously I used an ancestor of this code.
 It lives in the `org.tfeb.tools.install-providers` package and will add `:org.tfeb.tools.install-providers` to `*modules*`.